 Brain’s Reward Center

 Typically, reward comes with effort and after a period of time.
-Addictive alcohol, drugs, and behaviors increase the production of dopamine as well as other neurotransmitters.
+Addictive alcohol, drugs, and behaviors increase the production of dopamine and other neurotransmitters.
 The brain doesn’t have a defense mechanism against this onslaught.
 Eventually, the brain begins to respond to dopamine less effectively.
-As a result, you have to drink more to get the same effect, resulting in a tolerance for the substance.

 Compulsion Takes Over

-Alcohol Addiction Treatment in Argyl, Texas
+Alcohol Addiction Treatment in Argyle, Texas

 At Santé Center, you can benefit from effective alcohol addiction treatment programs.